huuzkee-foundation/huuzkee-foundation.github.io/pages/documentation.md

 ## Different Page/Posts Formats   {#formats}

-*Feeling Responsive* supports you with different templates for your content.
+*Huuzkee* supports you with different templates for your content.
 These are the actual page/post formats:

 ### Page/Post
 The [page/post format]({{ site.url }}/design/page/) has no sidebar by default, its content is centered and beneath the content the visitor gets some metadata like categories, tags, date and author if provided via data in front matter of the post.